Parker's Opera House

 Parker's Opera House, also known as Opera House Store, Woolworth's and Parker Place, is a historic building located in Mason City, Iowa, United States.
 It was designed by the prominent Des Moines architect William Foster.
-Cousins H. G. and A. T. Parker built this structure as an opera house, which was the first one in the community.
+Cousins H. G. and A. T. Parker built this structure as an opera house, the first in the community.
 While it initially filled a need in Mason City, it was replaced by more modern theatres around the turn of the 20th century.
-The third floor was created in the building in 1909 when it was placed across the middle of the auditorium.
-The first floor initially housed a clothing store, and F. W. Woolworth Company occupied it beginning in the mid-1920s, and the upper floors housed the local offices of the Standard Oil Company at the same time.
-The two-story addition in the rear was built in the 1960s.
-The first floor was redesigned in 1997 for Central Park Dentistry.
-The upper floors were converted into apartments in 2013.
+The third floor was added in 1909, spanning the middle of the auditorium.
+The first floor initially housed a clothing store, and was occupied by F. W. Woolworth Companystarting in the mid-1920s, while the upper floors housed the local offices of the Standard Oil Company at the same time.
+A two-story addition at the rear was built in the 1960s.
+The first floor was redesigned in 1997 for Central Park Dentistry and the upper floors were converted into apartments in 2013.

-Stone was used for both structural and decorative purposes.
-A metal cornice caps the main facade.
-The building was individually listed on the National Register of Historic Places in 1998, and as a contributing property in the Mason City Downtown Historic District in 2005.
+Stone was used for both structural and decorative purposes and a metal cornice caps the main facade.
+The building was individually listed on the National Register of Historic Places in 1998, and was designated as a contributing property in the Mason City Downtown Historic District in 2005.